yogthos/asset-minifier/README.md

 The `:externs` key can be used to specify the externs file to be used with the advanced optimisations to prevent munging of external functions.

+The default input language is ecmascript6 with an ecmascript5 output.
+This can be changed with setting the `:language-out` key to `:ecmascript3` for example.
+The es6 output is not supported by the closure-compiler currently included.

 ```clojure
 ;minify site.js into site.min.js
 (minify-js "site.js" "site.min.js")